vossisboss/wagtail/docs/getting_started/tutorial.md

 Now try unpublishing one of your posts - it should disappear from the blog index page.
 The remaining posts should now be sorted with the most recently published posts first.

+[//]: <> (Okay.
+So here is probably the spot where we want to include the information on custom models for people so that they don't get irritated with us later on.
+A custom image model should be added here at the very least before migrations are made related to images.)

 ### Images